-The Planning Commission is the hearings body for several types of land use decisions that cannot be made at the administrative level, most of which are quasi-judicial in nature.
-The Planning Commission also hears legislative requests to make recommendations for the Board’s consideration and final decision.
-Additionally, the Planning Commission serves as the community advisory team for long range planning projects.
+The Planning Commission is the recommending body for legislative requests, like plan updates, for the Board’s consideration and final decision.
 Click here to view active long range planning projects.
 Click here to view the bylaws of the Planning Commission.
 Current members of the Planning Commission can be viewed on this page, in the brown box to the left.

-The Planning Commission typically meets monthly, on the first Tuesday of the month.
-These meetings, and other special meetings of the Planning Commission, are open to the public.
+The Planning Commission are held as needed and are open to the public.
 Attendance of the public is encouraged.
 To view upcoming meetings, please view the Planning Calendar.

 What to Expect From a Planning Commission Hearing or Work Session